Cosmian/kms/README.md

 ## Building the KMS

+To avoid the *additive feature* issues, the main artifacts - the CLI, the KMS server and the PKCS11 provider - should directly be built using `cargo build --release`within their own crate, not from the project root.

-The KMS must be built against a local installation of OpenSSL 3.
-This is required to support FIPS mode.
+In addition, the KMS server must be built against a local installation of OpenSSL 3.
+Other artifacts do not have this requirement.

 #### Linux

 Unless you require a FIPS certified cryptographic module, the distribution provided OpenSSL should be sufficient and the builder should find it automatically.

 #### MacOS